Objective-C Homework Help

 - Pre-processor commands - #import is a pre-processor command that tells the compiler to include Foundation. h before going to compilation

 - Implementation - @implementation SampleClass shows how to implement the interface SampleClass

 - Interface - @interface SampleClass: NSObject shows how to create an interface

 - Method – (void)sample method shows how to declare a method

 - Variables - An example of function variables in Objective-C includes NSLog (…)

 - Comments – Statements between /* ... */ are comments and will be ignored by the compiler

-When you buy objective-C programming assignment from us, you are guaranteed accurate and error-free lines of code way before your deadline
+When you buy an objective-C programming homework from us, you are guaranteed accurate and error-free lines of code way before your deadline